ImmoMakelaarVergelijker

 Your first step is to determine how much interest you actually pay.
 Your bank provides this information annually in your statement.
 Your mortgage consists of two parts:

-- Capital repayment - the amount you pay back towards the principal (NOT deductible)
+• Capital repayment - the amount you pay back towards the principal (NOT deductible as interest, though separately deductible in some regional schemes)

 Step 2: check the conditions for your region

-For Wallonia and Brussels - the regions where mortgage interest deduction still exists - specific conditions apply:
+For Wallonia and Brussels - the regions where mortgage interest deduction still applies to the principal residence - specific conditions must be met:

-- It must relate to your family home - your primary residence where you actually live
+• It must relate to your family home - your primary residence where you actually live and are registered

-- It must be a "recognised" mortgage - drawn up by a notary, not simply a personal loan
+• It must be a "recognised" mortgage - drawn up by a notary (hypothecaire lening), not simply a personal loan or consumer credit

-- You must have actually paid the interest - with proof to support it
+• You must have actually paid the interest - with the fiscal attestation from your bank as proof

 Step 3: determine the maximum deduction

-In Wallonia there is often no absolute ceiling - you can in principle deduct the full amount of interest paid.
-In Brussels, on the other hand, a maximum tax benefit may apply.
+In Wallonia there is often no absolute ceiling on the interest deduction itself - you can in principle deduct the full amount of interest paid on your principal residence.
+In Brussels, a maximum tax benefit may apply depending on the specific regime under which your loan was taken out.

 Example for Wallonia: